shaik1002/biggitlabbomb/doc/user/project/import/index.md

 #### Security considerations

-Contribution and membership reassignment cannot be undone, so check everything carefully before you start.
+Once this contribution and membership reassignment is complete, it cannot be undone so check all everything before starting.

 Reassigning contributions and membership to an incorrect user poses a security threat, because the user becomes a member of your group.
 They can, therefore, view information they should not be able to see.